Blood pressure check service

 - General practices are not able to refer into this element of Pharmacy First

-- This allows patients to be referred from general practice, UEC or 111 settings to a community pharmacy for a consultation with a community pharmacist.
-The pharmacist will assess the patient, offer advice, recommend treatments, or refer to another setting or service if needed.
+- This allows patients to be referred from General Practice, UEC or 111 settings to a Community Pharmacy for a consultation with a Community Pharmacist.
+The Pharmacist will assess the patient, offer advice, recommend treatments (if necessary) or refer to another setting or service if needed

-97% of community pharmacies in Northamptonshire are signed up to deliver all elements of Pharmacy First.
-You can find pharmacy details in the following ways:
+97% of Community Pharmacies in Northamptonshire are signed up to deliver all elements of Pharmacy First.

-- Integrated GP IT referral system (SystmOne practices using PharmRefer or EMIS practices using embedded system) – when sending a referral, the system will automatically return nearby pharmacies that are currently able to offer the Pharmacy First service
+You can find Pharmacy details using the integrated GP IT referral system – when sending a referral, the system will automatically return nearby pharmacies that are currently able to offer the Pharmacy First service.

 - Pharmacy First - Process for updating DoS Poster [pdf] 128KB